khuedoan/homelab/docs/src/deployment/configuration.md

 ## Fork this repository

-Because this repository ([khuedoan/homelab](https://github.com/khuedoan/homelab)) applies GitOps practices, it's the source of truth for my homelab, so you'll need to folk it to make it yours.
+Because this repository ([khuedoan/homelab](https://github.com/khuedoan/homelab)) applies GitOps practices, it's the source of truth for my homelab, so you'll need to fork it to make it yours.

 ## Choose the environment